silverstripe/silverstripe-ckan-registry/docs/en/frontend.md

   the schema with an XHR request (for example)
 * Use `$CKANClientConfig` in a SilverStripe template to inject it as a data attribute (for example)

-The `CKANExampleApp` example entrypoint component fetches the schema as a sub URL of the current request URL and passes the schema to its child components as props.
+The `CKANExampleApp` example entry point component fetches the schema as a sub URL of the current request URL and passes the schema to its child components as props.
 You can find an example of this in the `componentDidMount()` lifecycle method.